 Cholinergic urticaria (heat bumps) can occur when a person’s core body temperature rises.
 Possible causes include exercise, stress, weather, and eating spicy foods.
 Small, round, itchy papules appear that usually fade within an hour.

 The lesions typically resolve without treatment between

-The word “cholinergic” refers to a part of the nervous system that controls muscle contraction, dilation of the blood vessels, and slowing the heart rate.
+The word “cholinergic” refers to a part of the nervous system that controls muscle contraction, blood vessel dilation, and slowing of the heart rate.

-Typical signs and symptoms of the rash include any combination of the following:
+The rash may include any combination of the following features:

 - itching or tingling at the onset of the rash